jrad77/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of thesholding on the S channel from the HLS space and a gradient thresholds in the x direction to generate a binary image in the fourth code cell of my notebook.
+I used a combination of thresholding on the S channel from the HLS space and a gradient thresholds in the x direction to generate a binary image in the fourth code cell of my notebook.
 Here are some an examples of my output for this step.

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `transform_persepctive()` and `reverse_transform_perspective()`, which appears in fifth cell of the notebook.
 The `transform_persepctive()` function takes as inputs an image (`img`) and performs a perspective transform on it.
 The functor has the camera matrix M captured with it, so it does not need to be provided.
-I chose the hardcode the source and destination points for calculating the M matrix by externally veiwing the image with edisplay and finding the coordinates in the image itself.
+I chose the hardcode the source and destination points for calculating the M matrix by externally viewing the image with edisplay and finding the coordinates in the image itself.

 This resulted in the following source and destination points: